joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 # Multi-Level Aggregations in Pig the Hard Way

-What if both aggregations were important, i.e. we wanted to know both the average height by gender as well as the average height by gender and sport.
-One way to solve this is to simply create two tables, one for each kind of aggregation.
+What if both aggregations were important.
+We wanted to know both the average height by gender as well as the average height by gender and by sport.
+One way to solve this is to simply create two tables, one for each aggregation.
+But this is cumbersome, especially if there were many interesting aggregations.

-Another option would be to create a duplicate set of rows in our `people` table where the gender is hard coded to a default value (like '*').
-Then, when we computed average height by gender and sport, we would automatically also compute average height by just gender.
+Another option would be to create a duplicate set of rows in our `people` table where the gender is hard coded to a default value (like '\*').
+Then, when we computed the average height by gender and by sport, we would automatically also compute average height by just gender (where sport is equal to '\*').

 To do this, we can create a new table and `UNION` it with the original table: